shhhkun/SmartMirror/mobile_app/MainApp/README.md

 Next steps:
 - try running the function that gets info about a connected peripheral, including the characteristics it is advertising
 - try reading the value out of a specific characteristic
-- implement some UI functionality (maybe another page) that shows details of the device. and maybe a text box form
+- implement some UI functionality (maybe another page) that shows details of the device. and maybe a text box form. maybe store the data from the prior page with some context api thing?

 - !!!!! blocked from here on, until we have the peripheral set up on the pi !!!!!